Why Dental School Prerequisites and Admission Requirements Matter

 2. Get involved in extracurricular activities

 Dental schools want to see that you are well-rounded and have interests outside of academics.
-Get involved in activities that align with your interests and showcase your leadership skills.
+Get involved in extracurricular activities that align with your interests and showcase your leadership skills.

 3. Gain clinical experience